lharri73/PySimlink/docs/index.rst

 **What PySimlink can't do:**

 * Add or remove blocks to a model (the structure of the model is final once code is generated)
-* Some signals are reduced/optimized.
+* Some signals and blocks are reduced/optimized.
 These are not accessible.

 Getting Started
 ================